SRES-76-117

 Who is hurt

-No group is directly or materially harmed by this resolution.
-It creates no mandates, spending, or regulatory changes that would negatively affect any individual or organization.
+No group is materially harmed by this resolution.
+It creates no legal obligations, spending, or regulatory changes.

 Supporters argue